metacritical/doorman/README.md

-# doorman
+# doorman 🚪🧍
 Doorman: Poorman's foreman.

 `exec doorman Procfile`

+Its a just for gigs software that actually works.